-Monte Crostis is a high mountain pass at an elevation of 1.982m (6,502 ft) above sea level located in the Carnic Alps, in the Italian region of Friuli-Venezia Giulia.
-The road to reach the summit is called Panoramica delle Vette.
-It includes gravel and asphalted sections and is one of the most spectacular roads in the world.
+Monte Crostis is a high mountain pass at an elevation of 1.991m (6,532ft) above the sea level, located in the Province of Udine in the Italian region Friuli-Venezia Giulia.

 Tucked away on the northern part of the country, near the Austrian border, the road to the summit is mostly paved except 6 km of dirt road very compact.
 It’s called Strada delle Vette (Panoramica delle Vette).
 The Giro d'Italia intended to pass Monte Crostis in 2011, but after the death of Wouter Weylandt and ongoing protests of the peloton, the jury decided to remove the Crostis from the route due its dangerousness and brutality.

 How long is the road to Monte Crostis?

 It’s 30km (19.13 miles) long, running from Ravascletto (a well known summer/winter holiday resort in Friuli Venezia Giulia) to Tualis.
 You can not reach the summit of the Crostis (2.251m) by bike or car.
 A scary and extremely dangerous footpath, without guardrails or any protection, is the only solution.

 When was the road to Monte Crostis built?

 The road was built between 1940 and 1942.
 It’s essentially a single wide road with no divider line.
 At the summit you really have a fabulous view of as well the north as the south of the region.